lufficc/SSD/README.md

 - **PyTorch 1.0**: Support PyTorch 1.0 or higher.
 - **Multi-GPU training and inference**: We use `DistributedDataParallel`, you can train or test with arbitrary GPU(s), the training schema will change accordingly.
-- **Modular**: And you own modules without pain.We abstract `backbone`,`Detector`, `BoxHead`, `BoxPredictor` etc...
-You can replace every component with your own code without change the code base.For example, You can add EfficientNet as backbone with change code, just add `efficient_net.py` and register it, specific it in the config file, It's done!
+- **Modular**: And you own modules without pain.
+We abstract `backbone`,`Detector`, `BoxHead`, `BoxPredictor`, etc. You can replace every component with your own code without change the code base.
+For example, You can add [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch) as backbone, just add `efficient_net.py` and register it, specific it in the config file, It's done!
 - **CPU support for inference**: runs on CPU in inference time.
-- *Smooth and enjoyable training procedure*: we save the state of model, optimizer, scheduler, training iter, you can stop your training and resume training exactly from the save point without change your training `CMD`.
+- **Smooth and enjoyable training procedure**: we save the state of model, optimizer, scheduler, training iter, you can stop your training and resume training exactly from the save point without change your training `CMD`.
-- **Batched inference**: can perform inference using multiple images per batch per GPU
+- **Batched inference**: can perform inference using multiple images per batch per GPU.
 - **Evaluating during training**: eval you model every `eval_step` to check performance improving or not.
 - **Metrics Visualization**: visualize metrics details in tensorboard, like AP, APl, APm and APs for COCO dataset or mAP and 20 categories' AP for VOC dataset.